dshah1010/dshah1010/README.md

 - 🔭 Seeking '26 SWE Internships/New Grad Roles | SWE @ BitGo

-- 👀 I'm interested in Software Development, AI, and ML
+- 👀 I'm interested in Software Engineering, AI, and ML

 - 📫 Get in Touch: